 Do something that helps people, and you won’t even feel the need to create trust among people.

-You may get results by being the authority, but you can only create a movement only when the people are passionate about achieving your organizational goals.
+You may get results by being the authority, but you can only create a movement when the people are passionate about achieving your organizational goals.

 Only when they believe in their leader…

 Only when they have faith in their leader… can you grow your organization fast.

 Lesson #6: Great leaders solve bigger problems.